igorline/slither_wiki/Printer-documentation.md

 ## CFG
-Export the control flow graph of each functions
+Export the control flow graph of each function

 `slither file.sol --print cfg`